jamescherti/jc-gentoo-portage/README.md

 ### FEATURES: buildpkg

-If you manage multiple identical or similar Gentoo machines, use FEATURES="buildpkg" on your fastest machine to compile binaries once, then distribute them to your other machines using emerge --usepkg.
+If you manage multiple identical or similar Gentoo machines, use `FEATURES="buildpkg"` on your fastest machine to compile binaries once, then distribute them to your other machines using `emerge --usepkg`.

 ```sh
 echo 'FEATURES="$FEATURES buildpkg"' >> /etc/portage/make-local.conf